-Q: What goals are realistic for getting appointments by phone prospecting?
+Q: What goals are realistic for getting appointments phone appointments?

 A: Effective lead generation and list building are about qualifying prospects for future contacts.

 That means finding out if your prospect qualifies being added to the front end of your sales funnel.

 Your goal: find the folks interested --- more or less --- in what you offer.